SpaceXpanse/SpeXID/README.md

 More details can be found in specific documents:

-- [XID game](doc/game.md): Details about the game state and move format for XID as game on the SpaceXpanse platform.
+- [SpeXID game](doc/game.md): Details about the game state and move format for SpeXID as game on the SpaceXpanse platform.
-- [RPC interface](doc/rpc.md): The JSON format for game states and the RPC interface of the XID daemon.
+- [RPC interface](doc/rpc.md): The JSON format for game states and the RPC interface of the SpeXID daemon.
-- [REST interface](doc/rest.md): The simple REST API that the XID daemon can optionally expose.
+- [REST interface](doc/rest.md): The simple REST API that the SpeXID daemon can optionally expose.
-- [Light mode](doc/light.md): How XID can be run in a "light mode", which is just enough to support generating auth credentials and works without the need to run a local SpaceXpanse Core.
+- [Light mode](doc/light.md): How SpeXID can be run in a "light mode", which is just enough to support generating auth credentials and works without the need to run a local SpaceXpanse Core.
 - [Authentication](doc/auth.md): How the authentication protocol with a signer